Non-Abelian Chiral 2-Form and M5-Branes: Introduction

-Just like how the Maxwell fields (abelian gauge theory) in a single D-brane become the Yang-Mill fields (non-abelian gauge theory) when D-branes start to coincide.
-One expects that some kind of non-abelian 2-form gauge theory will be involved in multiple M5-branes.
-Although we expect that multiple M5-branes should be a non-Abelian theory, it might not be an simple non-Abelian gauge theory, because the entropy of coincident N M5-branes does not scale as $N^2$ like the Yang-Mills theory but rather scale as $N^3$ \cite{N3}.
-In the case of multiple M2-branes, it is also not an ordinary non-Abelian theory (the entropy of coincident N M2-branes scales as $N^ {3\over2}$ ), it has the novel gauge symmetry based on the Lie 3-algebra.
-It is natural to ask whether similar structure plays a crucial role in multiple M5-branes.
-However, although there were approaches along this line, but it is not clear how they relate to M5-branes with the existence of non-abelian chiral two-form gauge potentials \cite{m5 other}. \\
+When several D-branes start to coincide, the Maxwell field (U(1) gauge theory) living in a D-brane is enhanced and become Yang-Mills gauge fields.
+In short, multiple D-branes in string theory can be effectively decribed by a non-abelian gauge theory.
+Therefore, one would expect that some kind of non-abelian 2-form gauge theory will be involved in the multiple M5-branes system.
+However, we expect that M5-branes can not be a simple non-Abelian gauge theory because it is found that the entropy (degrees of freedom) of N coincident M5-branes does not scale as $N^2$ like in a standard Yang-Mills theory.
+The entropy of M5-branes scales as $N^3$ \cite{N3}. \footnote{Also see a recent derivation \cite{Maxfield:2012aw} of the D=6 conformal anomaly which also provides a way to compute the $N^3$ of M5-branes.} In the case of the theory of multiple M2-branes, it is also not an ordinary non-Abelian theory (the entropy of N coincident M2-branes scales as $N^ {3\over2}$ ) \cite{BLG} \cite{ABJM}.
+It is natural to ask whether or not the similar structure neeed for M2-branes (for example, Lie 3-algebra used in \cite{BLG}) could play also a crucial role in multiple M5-branes.
+However, although there are some approaches along this line (See, for example, \cite{m5 other},\cite{Kawamoto:2011ab},\cite{Honma:2011br}.), it is not clear how to relate to the hidden non-Abelian gauge symmetry structure of multiple M5-branes. \\